steveicarus/iverilog/README.txt

 Verilog guidance, and especially testing from many people.
 Testers in particular include a larger community of people interested in a GPL Verilog for Linux.

-6.1 PORT MAINTAINERS

-This is a list of people who have created ports and precompiled packages for various operating systems.
-These folks have graciously taken on the task of building Icarus Verilog on their systems and bundled it into neat packages.(+) If you want to be added to the list (or removed from the list) send e-mail to me.

-      FreeBSD/{Intel,alpha}
-	Ying-Chieh Liao <ijliao@FreeBSD.org>

-      Linux/{alpha,AMD64,Intel} (RPMS)
-	Stephen Williams <steve@icarus.com>

-      Linux/* (.debs)
-	Hamish Moffatt <hamish@rising.com.au>

-      Macintosh -- MacO/S
-	Yasuhisa Kato <kato@y.email.ne.jp>

-      Mac O/S X
-        Timothy J. Wood <tjw@omnigroup.com>

-      NetBSD/*
-	Dan McMahill <mcmahill@mtl.mit.edu>

-      Solaris/SPARC packages (.pkg)
-	Dan McMahill <mcmahill@mtl.mit.edu>

-      Cygwin32/*
-        Venkat Iyer <venkat@comit.com>

-      Mingw32
-        Venkat Iyer <venkat@comit.com>

-(+) These are not the only systems where Icarus Verilog has been run, just the systems where precompiled binaries are publicly available.

-6.2 TEST SUITE MANAGER

-Steve Wilson <stevew@ka6s.com> has taken on the large task of managing the test suite.
-He has maintained the regression test scripts, the driver list, received submissions from myself and others, and has written a great many tests on his own.
-Any compiler writer, for any language, will tell you that the test suite is at least as important as the compiler code itself.